-- (a) identifying the applicant's incremental electrical capacity requirement by deducting from the applicant's required electrical capacity: - the original design capacity for a greenfield development on an existing electricity serviced lot as determined by Western Power's policies and procedures from time to time, or - (ii) the existing capacity in respect of the relevant connection point for a brownfield development. - (b) determining whether the location of the connection point (to which the connection application relates) is on a land lot separate from the relevant distribution transformer, and - (c) applying the parameters determined under 7.3(a) and 7.3(b) to the prices determined in clause 7.4.
+- (a) identifying the applicant's incremental electrical capacity requirement: - by deducting from the applicant's required electrical capacity the original design capacity for a greenfield development on an existing serviced lot as determined by Western Power's policies and procedures from time to time, or - (ii) as the applicant's required electrical capacity sought in the distribution low voltage connection headworks scheme application for an un-serviced lot. - (b) determining whether the location of the connection point (to which the connection application relates) is on a land lot separate from the relevant distribution transformer, and

+EDM#41911684 Page 15 (c) applying the parameters determined under 6.3(a) and 6.3(b) to the prices determined in clause 6.4.